Psychotic depression: Research

 Efforts are made to find a treatment which targets the proposed specific underlying pathophysiology of psychotic depression.
 A promising candidate was mifepristone, which by competitively blocking certain neuro-receptors, renders cortisol less able to directly act on the brain and was thought to therefore correct an overactive HPA axis.
 However, a Phase III clinical trial, which investigated the use of mifepristone in PMD, was terminated early due to lack of efficacy.

 Transcranial magnetic stimulation (TMS) is being investigated as an alternative to ECT in the treatment of depression.
 TMS involves the administration of a focused electromagnetic field to the cortex to stimulate specific nerve pathways.

 Research has shown that psychotic depression differs from non-psychotic depression in a number of ways: potential precipitating factors, underlying biology, symptomatology beyond psychotic symptoms, long-term prognosis, and responsiveness to psychopharmacological treatment and ECT.

 Prognosis

 The long-term outcome for psychotic depression is generally poorer than for non-psychotic depression.

+Epidemiology

+The rate of psychotic depression in the general population is estimated to be 0.35-1%.
+There is a higher risk of psychotic depression in those with a family history of depression, psychosis, or bipolar disorder.